-- In the original The Legend Of Zelda game, the manual includes the hint that the Pols Voice enemy "hates loud noises".
-At no point in the localised version of the game does this come into play - it's referencing a trick on the Japanese version, in which Pols Voices could be killed by shouting into the microphone built into the controller.
+- In the original The Legend of Zelda game, the manual includes the hint that the Pols Voice enemy "hates loud noises".
+At no point in the localized version of the game does this come into play.
+It's referencing a trick on the Japanese version, in which Pols Voices could be killed by shouting into the microphone built into the controller.
 However, when the Famicom was released in the West as the Nintendo Entertainment System, it didn't have the microphone, but the manual was unchanged.

 - Since Maya is repeatedly stated in the games to be a Big Eater, it's still pretty easy to apply the "she loves both burgers and ramen" explanation back to the games.
 It does still leave a bit of room for confusion, though, since it would have only taken a short line or two in-game to mention something like this.

 - A slightly lesser example is the move Heat Wave, a Fire move widely available by way of move tutors to Flying Pokémon.
 It's english description implies it's just another Fire-Breathing move, whereas the japanese version (Hot Wind) came from the pokemon's wings instead, which explains why it can be learned by Sigilyph.

-- And ANOTHER one.
-The deliberately useless move introduded in Gen I could be translated as either Splash or Hop.
+- The deliberately useless move introduded in Gen I could be translated as either Splash or Hop.
 Given that, at the time, it was only learnable by Magikarp, they decided to go with the former.
 But starting with Gen II, Pokemon like Hoppip and Buneary have been able to learn it.
 These Pokemon are associated in no way with water, but clearly associated with hopping.
-Oops.
-(The fact that it's not a Water-type move should have clued them in from the start, to be honest...)
+The fact that it's not a Water-type move should have clued them in from the start, but then again, even now the animation for the move does show splashing water underneath the user.

-- And ano... well, by now I think it's about fair to say the localizers of the earlier games weren't very good at translating move names.
-The move 'Curse' uniquely works differently for Ghost-types than it does for any other type, essentially making it two moves in one.
+- The move Curse uniquely works differently for Ghost-types than it does for any other type, essentially making it two moves in one.
 The Ghost version is a Cast from Hit Points status attack that gradually drains the foe's HP, which makes sense.
 What may baffle English players is the other version of the move, which boosts the user's Attack and Defense at the cost of Speed.
 Well, as it turns out, the Japanese name of the move is a pun: Noroi can mean either 'Curse' or 'Slow', and the point of the move is that it's actually both; Ghost-types interpret it as "Curse" while others interpret it as "Slow".
 Unfortunately, this got completely lost in translation.